 Here is an easy way to remember how to stay safe:

 - Small Groups – Keep your circle small.
-Don’t attend large gatherings and avoid groups of more than ten people.
+Don’t attend large gatherings and avoid large groups of people if possible.

 - Big Spaces – Play it safe.
 When visiting public places, maintain a safe distance of six feet between yourself and others.